krumsieklab/rpair/README.md

 Introduction
 ============

-The 'Regularized PAIrwise Ranking survival analysis', or rpair, package is a convenient toolbox for conducting survival analyses on high-dimensional omics data with censored survival times. rpair combines a general framework for casting the survival prediction problem to a pairwise learning problem with a penalty function allowing for sparse solutions.
-This results in models that are not only able to fully utilize censored data, but are far more interpretable than the traditional Cox proportional hazard model.
+The 'Regularized PAIrwise Ranking', or rpair, package is a convenient toolbox for conducting analyses on high-dimensional omics data. rpair combines a general framework for casting complex outcomes into pairwise learning problems with a penalty function allowing for sparse solutions.
+This results in models that are not only able to fully utilize such data, but are far more interpretable than traditional methods such as the Cox proportional hazard model.
 The package supports four types of loss functions: logistic loss, exponential loss, squared hinge loss and huberized hinge loss.

 Reference
 =========

-Buyukozkan, et al. \"Regularized PAIrwise Ranking survival analysis:
+Buyukozkan, Chetnik, and Krumsiek. \"Regularized PAIrwise Ranking survival analysis:
 RPAIR\". (unpublished) 2022

 Installation instructions